About

 Home to one of the great Victorian plant hunters, Henry John Elwes travelled the world finding new cultivars and developed a particular love for the big snowdrop species – now named after him, Galanthus elwesii, which he discoverd in Turkey in 1874.

-Described as ‘England’s greatest snowdrop garden’ by Country Life magazine, this intimate and personal experience ends with lunch or refreshments and the chance to hear more about this beautiful spring flower from the owners and expert plantsmen.
+Described as ‘England’s greatest snowdrop garden’ by Country Life magazine, this intimate and personal experience starts with coffee and cake and the chance to hear more about this beautiful spring flower with a brief introduction.
+Or it can end with tea and cake if this fits your schedule better.

-Snowdrops begin flowering in late January and are at their best in February and are they’re joined by other spring flowers, Helebore adn Crcucs for example.
+Snowdrops begin flowering in late January and are at their best in February and are they’re joined by other spring flowers, Helebore adn Crcucs,Aconite, Cyclamen and

 Booking